Generate summary with AI

 4. Best wifi router for small businesses (ASUS BRT-AC828)

-ASUS BRT-AC828 is designed for small businesses that require a scalable, highly reliable, and secure network solution.
-The router comes with features such as dual WAN for failover protection, VPN support, and easy management through an admin dashboard.
-It supports MU-MIMO, which allows up to 250 simultaneous connections and prioritizes bandwidth for high-demand devices.
+ASUS BRT-AC828 is our choice for the best small business router.
+It offers features such as dual WAN for failover protection, VPN support, and easy management through an admin dashboard.
+It also supports MU-MIMO, which allows up to 250 simultaneous connections and prioritizes bandwidth for high-demand devices.

 5. Best high-performance wifi router (NETGEAR Orbi Quad-Band)